ISA Withdrawal – Taking Money Out of Your ISA

 What happens if I take money out of my ISA account?
 It depends on the type of ISA

-Are rules for withdrawing money the same across all different types of ISAs?
+Are the rules for withdrawing money the same across all different types of ISAs?
 No, each type of ISA has its own rules

 Adults can also open an ISA for their kids, called a Junior ISA (JISA).
 The annual allowance for a JISA is £9,000 per tax year and can be held in Cash ISA, a Stocks and Shares ISA, or a mix of both.
 Withdrawing from a JISA is something only the child can initiate at age 18, and it can be used for anything.
-ISAs are a great way to plan your family’s financial future.
+ISAs are a great way to plan your family’s financial future.v

 Can you take money out of an ISA?